mikecroucher/awesome-MATLAB/README.md

 ## Image Processing and Computer Vision

-* [Computer Vision System Toolbox](http://uk.mathworks.com/products/computer-vision/) - The official computer vision toolbox from Mathworks.
+* [Computer Vision System Toolbox](http://uk.mathworks.com/products/computer-vision/) - The official computer vision toolbox from The MathWorks.
-* [Image Processing Toolbox](http://uk.mathworks.com/products/image/) - The official Image Processing Toolbox from Mathworks
+* [Image Processing Toolbox](http://uk.mathworks.com/products/image/) - The official Image Processing Toolbox from The MathWorks
 * [MatConvNet](http://www.vlfeat.org/matconvnet/) - MatConvNet is a free MATLAB toolbox implementing Convolutional Neural Networks (CNNs) for computer vision applications.
 It is simple, efficient, and can run and learn state-of-the-art CNNs.
 Many pre-trained CNNs for image classification, segmentation, face recognition, and text detection are available.
 * [Piotr's Image and Video Toolbox](https://github.com/pdollar/toolbox) - This free toolbox is meant to facilitate the manipulation of images and video in MATLAB.
 Its purpose is to complement, not replace, MATLAB's Image Processing Toolbox, and in fact it requires that the MATLAB Image Toolbox be installed.
 * [VLFeat](http://www.vlfeat.org/) - The VLFeat free and open source library implements popular computer vision algorithms specializing in image understanding and local features extraction and matching.It is written in C for efficiency and compatibility, with interfaces in MATLAB for ease of use, and detailed documentation throughout.